Sto data protection notice

 We use external content in conjunction with the following functionalities:

 We have integrated videos from the YouTube portal operated by YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA (hereinafter referred to as “YouTube”) into our website.
 When videos are played back, log data is transferred to YouTube’s servers in the USA.
-It is not possible to guarantee that an appropriate level of data security will be maintained in the USA.
+It is not possible to guarantee that an adequate level of data protection will be maintained in the USA.

 The legal basis for this data processing is our overriding legitimate interest in optimising the marketing of our web presence in accordance with Article 6(1) f) of the GDPR.